 Sign saying Jordan River in English and Hebrew Jordan River in the Bible

-5 Fascinating Facts About the Jordan River In The Bible
+Jordan River In The Bible – Fascinating Bible Study

 The Jordan River in the Bible is the Bible’s most famous body of water.
 The Jordan was an important natural boundary and landmark of ancient Israel, and is mentioned in both the Old Testament and the New Testament.
 It is 156-mile-long river which flows from its source in Mount Hermon, and into the Sea of Galilee before emptying into the Dead Sea, also called the Salt Sea.